CDCgov/PyRenew/model/docs/getting-started.md

 `pyrenew` has five main components:

-- Utilitiy and math functions,
+- Utility and math functions,
 - The `processes` sub-module,
 - The `observations` sub-module,
 - The `latent` sub-module, and